 Who can go?

-UM semester 1: End of February to June
+- UM semester 1: End of February to End of June

-UM semester 2: Mid-July to End of November
+- UM semester 2: End of July to Mid November

 Course equivalency formula

 - Melbourne points x 3/10 = UBC Credits

 - H1 80-100 First Class Honours

 - H2A 75-79 Second Class Honours Division A

 - H2B 70-74 Second Class Honours Division B

 - N 0-49 Fail